stoeps13/connections-doc/source/admin/migrate/t_install_interim-fix.md

 For information about prerequisites, see [Installing fixes](c_installing_interim_fixes.md).

+!!! note
-**Note:** Ensure the node agent is running before installing fixes.
+    Ensure the node agent is running before installing fixes.

 This topic describes the steps to install fixes; it does not include information about how to prepare the production environment before you install fixes.